zuriobozuwa10/deepfake-audio-detector/README.md

 # Deepfake Audio Detector

-Classify audio as deepfake or non-deepfake.
+Uses deep learning to classify audio clips of people speaking as deepfake or non-deepfake.